Published on

 Step 4 -- Catch socket / connection-pool exhaustion

 The classic outbound failure: your app fires lots of concurrent HTTP calls through a connection pool that's too small.
-Requests queue waiting for a free connection, latency explodes, and CPU sits idle -- and it's invisible unless you measure the pool, not just request time.
+Requests queue for a free connection, latency climbs, and CPU sits idle.
+You cannot see it unless you measure the pool itself, not just request time.

 The demo reproduces this on purpose.
 In Program.cs we register a named HttpClient ("constrained") pointed at the backend (backendBaseUrl is just the API's base URL) with a deliberately tiny pool: